uktrade/stream-zip/docs/recipes.md

 # Recipes

+stream-zip takes as input one or more member files in a particular structure, and outputs a single ZIP file as an interable that yields bytes.
+The below recipies convert other types of inputs to the struacture that stream-zip expects, or processes its output to a structure that other code expects.

+## Output recipies

-## File-like object
+### File-like object

-If you need a file-like object rather than an iterable yielding bytes, you can pass the return value of `stream_zip` through `to_file_like_obj` defined as below.
+If you need to output a file-like object rather than an iterable yielding bytes, you can pass the return value of `stream_zip` through `to_file_like_obj` defined as below.

 ```python
 def to_file_like_obj(iterable):